thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 certificates the guidance for mandatory-to-implement extensions described in Section 9.2 of {{!RFC8446}} MUST be followed.

-Operators deploying IoT devices may have preferences regarding credential types impacted by security properties, operational considerations, cost and other factors.
+Entities deploying IoT devices may select credential types based on security characteristics, operational requirements, cost, and other factors.
-For this reason this specification does not mandate a single credential type but instead describes relevant considerations for the use of specific types.
+Consequently, this specification does not prescribe a single credential type but provides guidance on considerations relevant to the use of particular types.

 # Error Handling